THE MOTH NEWS

-7 June 2018 Editor of The Moth to launch her debut novel
+7 June: Editor of The Moth, Rebecca O'Connor, launches her debut novel

-Described by Patrick McCabe as 'maybe the truest depiction of Irish rural girlhood since Edna O'Brien's Girl with Green Eyes'
+Described by Patrick McCabe as 'maybe the truest depiction of Irish rural girlhood since Edna O'Brien's Girl with Green Eyes', Rebecca O'Connor's novel He Is Mine and I Have No Other was published by Canongate in hardbackon 7 June.
+See her website for more details.

 Co-director and editor of The Moth and The Caterpillar to publish debut novel He Is Mine and I Have No Other with Canongate spring 2018.

-27 April 2017 Winner of Ballymaloe International Poetry Prize announced
+27 April: Winner of Ballymaloe International Poetry Prize announced:

 Congratulations to this year's winners – Nikki McWatters, Sheila Armstrong and Kelly McCaughrain – who you can read about in the Irish Times and here.
 Their stories feature in the autumn 2016 issue of The Moth, available to purchase here.